wesovilabs/_wesovilabs.github.io/_posts/2016-08-09-Openldap_pass_through.md

   This will be running in a remote system.
 As we said earlier this manage the corporate user credentials.

 - **Openldap**
-  I bet for Openldap as a system to manage the roles due to I got some great experience working with it and there are plenty of **how to's** on the Internet.
+  I bet for Openldap as a system to manage the roles since I've got some great experience working with it and there are plenty of **how to's** on the Internet.

   As I said earlier we will run the Openldap into a Docker container.
 We will need to connect to SASL.